Blanca Charolet: Artistry

 She prefers to capture beautiful images such as smiles, nudes, and the human face.
 While she says she acknowledges the violence in Mexico, in which she includes poverty, discrimination and marginalization, she prefers to show to youth that they have a future.
 Her repertoire include portraits of indigenous women and children, historic buildings and shops in the historic center of Mexico City, nudes, plants, landscapes, celebrities, abandoned greenhouses, concerts, sunsets, decorated houses, visual compositions, and digitally enhanced images.
 She did a series called Las Puertas del Ego with Carlos Anadón and Carlos Latapí.
 The series consists of real doors on which are projected images taken of people with masks.
 Despite her preference for positive images, she has done critical work, such as a series satirizing the extremes men and women go through to achieve beauty, including liposuction, implants, other types of plastic surgery and depilation.
 The images that attract her the most are those which are unexpected, that come out of nowhere.
 She says she finds many of these because Mexicans have a great capacity to be inventive.
 One of her favorite photos is that of a giraffe in the back of a small open truck on the Periférico ring road around Mexico City.

-She is a self-taught photographer learning on equipment from the first half of the 20th century.
-However, today she uses both film and digital cameras, without inherent preference for either.
-For her digital is best to work that needs to be done quickly.
-She also uses digital technology to photograph and/or improve artistic images.
+She is a photographer from the first half of the 20th century.
+She uses both film and digital cameras.
+She prefers digital for quick results for photography.